Northwest Airlines Flight 188

-Northwest Airlines Flight 188 was a regularly scheduled flight from San Diego, California, to Minneapolis/St. Paul, Minnesota, on October 21, 2009, which landed over one hour late in Minneapolis/St Paul after overshooting its destination by more than 150 mi because of pilot error.
+Northwest Airlines Flight 188 was a regularly scheduled flight from San Diego, California, to Minneapolis–Saint Paul, Minnesota, on October 21, 2009, which overshot its destination by more than 150 mi because of pilot error.
+During the event, air traffic control lost contact with the flight for approximately 75 minutes.
+The flight later landed at Minneapolis–Saint Paul International Airport over an hour past its scheduled arrival.

 As a result of the incident, the Federal Aviation Administration (FAA) revoked the pilot certificates of the involved pilots and the National Transportation Safety Board (NTSB) issued recommendations for changes to air traffic control procedures and the rules for cockpit crew.
 The incident also caused American lawmakers to move to prevent pilots on U.S. airliners from using personal electronic devices while taxiing or flying.

-In 2013, changes to flight deck automation were suggested, and prototype designs that could mitigate errors leading to similar incidents were described.
+Aircraft

+The aircraft involved was an Airbus A320-212, registered as N374NW, serial number 1646.
+It was delivered to Northwest Airlines in December 2001.
+The aircraft was equipped with two CFM International CFM56-5A3 engines.

 Incident

 The Airbus A320 took off from San Diego International Airport at 5:01 p.m.
 CDT (3:01 pm in San Diego).
 It was scheduled to land at 8:01 p.m.
 CDT.
 Just under two hours after takeoff, at 6:56 p.m.
 CDT, Air Traffic Control lost radio contact with the aircraft while it was over Denver.

-Per federal regulations, the Denver ARTCC (where contact was lost) instructed the pilots to contact the Minneapolis ARTCC to obtain an amended clearance to land in Minneapolis.
+During the flight, Denver ARTCC (where contact was lost) instructed the pilots to contact the Minneapolis ARTCC as the aircraft was leaving Denver's airspace.
 However, the pilots did not do so.
 Both the Denver and Minneapolis ARTCC made several unsuccessful attempts to reach the pilots.
 At the request of the Minneapolis ARTCC, Northwest's dispatchers made at least eight attempts to reach the pilots and urge them to reestablish radio contact, without success.
-When other pilots in the area got word of the situation, they tried to help the controllers and attempted to raise the pilots as well.
+When other pilots in the area got word of the situation, they tried to help the controllers, attempting to reach the pilots as well.
 Northwest also sent them a radio text message, which went unanswered.
 Authorities were concerned enough that NORAD readied fighter jets to check on the welfare of the plane.
 Officials at the White House Situation Room were alerted as well.

 Just as the fighter jets were about to scramble, air traffic control at Minneapolis-St. Paul International Airport reestablished radio contact with the plane at 8:14 p.m.
 CDT, by which time the flight was over Eau Claire, Wisconsin, roughly 100 mi east of Minneapolis.
 Captain Timothy Cheney and first officer Richard Cole said that they were not aware of their location until a flight attendant asked them what time they were due to land.
 The overshoot concerned air traffic controllers enough that they had the pilots perform a series of maneuvers to confirm the pilots were in control of the plane, as well as to verify that the transponder target they were receiving on their radar was indeed Flight 188.
 The aircraft finally landed, over an hour late, at 9:04 p.m.
 CDT.